 You may wonder why or how someone can go from managing a successful powersports dealership to photographing people.
 Since we sold our dealership and I'm not working 60 hour weeks, I have the freedom to spend more time on my lifelong interest in photography.
 It's the second career that I looked forward to and I'm enjoying the combination of making clients happy and meeting the technical and creative challenges it provides.
 In addition to photographing high school seniors, families, and weddings, I occasionally serve as second photographer for other photographers in our area and provide photography services for various commercial clients.
 Being semi-retired, I have found a good balance between working often enough to keep my skills sharp and being able to enjoy this time in life with my family.

-Call or text me at 859-613-3076 and let's get started.
+You are welcome to call or text at 859-613-3076 at any reasonable hour and let's get started.
 If you prefer email, my contact form is here.
 You can expect a prompt reply from either method.
 Unless it's in the middle of the night or I'm at a function where I can't reply, you will usually hear from me in less than an hour.